 A dish as indulgent as it is resourceful, frying the bread gives it a doughnut-like fried outer casing, while the center remains wonderfully soft.

-Honey used at the soaking stage and a dusting of cinnamon at the end give this wholesome dish a delightful sweetness with every bite.
+Honey used at the soaking stage, and a dusting of cinnamon at the end gives this wholesome dish a delightful sweetness with every bite.

 If you’re preparing a romantic brunch, or want to feed the family a Spanish-inspired yummy snack, you can’t go far wrong with torrijas.